caodonnell/COD-GoogleAppScripts/GoogleCalendarSync/README.md

   - Which runs at deployment: **Head** (this should be the default setting)
   - Select event source: **From calendar**
   - Enter calendar details: **Calendar updated** and then enter the **email associated with your personal calendar**
+ 4. As a caveat to the above, if you set the number of days to sync from your personal calendar to be a small number, you may want to add in a second trigger that runs on a time basis (e.g., a second trigger where the event source is "Time-driven", the type of time is a "Day timer", and it runs everyday "Midnight to 1am").

 > ![Parameters for setting up a trigger so that the script will automatically run when you update your personal calendar](images/trigger-setup.png)

 ### E. Optional: Change settings in the script
-Lines 26-42 include a variety of things you can change, including
+Lines 28-42 include a variety of things you can change, including
 * Default titles for holds and travel buffers on the primary/work calendar
 * Default text for events with a location (that isn't a Zoom url)
 * Set the travel buffer time (DO NOT CHANGE THE `const minsToMilliseconds` in line 31)
-* The number of days to sync events from your personal calendar.
-More days means it'll take more time.
 * Whether the script should skip all-day events and/or events on weekends.
 Note that setting `skipAllDayEvents = false` will only exclude multi-day events if they do not have set start/end times (e.g., something from 3pm on Wednesday through 4pm on Friday will still sync).
 Whether something occurs on a weekend is determined based on whether *both* the start and end times occurs on weekends.
 So, if `syncWeekdaysOnly = false`, something that starts on 3pm on Friday and ends on 3pm on Saturday will still sync, as will an event that is 3pm Sunday through 3pm Monday, but an event from 3pm Saturday to 3pm Sunday will *not* sync (since it's entirely over the weekend).
 * Whether the primary calendar should have default notifications enabled for holds and travel buffers
 * Whether the description for a hold on the primary/work calendar should have some default text (e.g., start with something about "This is a synced event"), or whether the hold description should also include the description from the secondary/personal calendar event.
 Note that setting `includeDescription = true` means that more information from your personal calendar will be present in your work calendar.